 Background – plastic pollution

 In Europe, around 25.8 million tonnes of plastic waste is generated every year and less than 30% of such waste is collected or recycled.
-The rest of plastic waste, especially single-use plastics like cups, straws, bottles or food packaging accumulate in the environment and often end up in the ocean.
+The rest of plastic waste, especially single-use plastics like cups, straws, bottles, or food packaging accumulates in the environment and often ends up in the ocean.

 As a part of the EU Plastic Strategy, European Parliament created a Single-use Plastic Directive to tackle marine litter coming from single-use plastic products most often found on European beaches, together with fishing gear and oxo-degradable plastics.

 Single-use plastic Directive – what does it cover?

 The Directive promotes circular approaches that give priority to sustainable and non-toxic, reusable products and reuse systems, aiming to reduce the quantity of waste generated.
 It doesn’t tackle all streams of plastic products; therefore, which plastics are actually covered?